devflowinc/trieve-rust-client/docs/ChunkGroupApi.md

 > add_chunk_to_group_by_tracking_id(tr_dataset, tracking_id, add_chunk_to_group_data)
 Add Chunk to Group by Tracking ID

-Add Chunk to Group by Tracking ID  Route to add a chunk to a group by tracking id.
+Route to add a chunk to a group by tracking id.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Parameters